 “I have personal knowledge of cases in which it has been possible to confirm that elderly patients have been battered by relatives before admission to hospital and in which there has been no doubt that the battering was deliberate…many of the elderly who ‘fall down frequently, doctor’ do so because they are assaulted,” the provider said in the letter to the British Medical Journal.

-A 2006 National Center on Elder Abuse brief noted “some experts view late life domestic violence as a sub-set of the larger elder abuse problem.”
+A 2006 National Center on Elder Abuse brief (no longer available online) noted “some experts view late life domestic violence as a sub-set of the larger elder abuse problem.”
 The brief also highlighted that, similar to the power/control issues associated with domestic abuse in younger age groups, later life domestic violence is also associated with “the abusive use of power and control by a spouse/partner or other person known to the victim.”
 The report recommended that support services not draw fine lines between the two, instead “maximize the capacity of both systems” to meet the needs of seniors and not try to separate out domestic violence from elder abuse.

 Categories of Elder Abuse and Late Life Domestic Violence